GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/hosting/index.md

 [Unpacked extensions][doc-load-unpacked] should only be used to load trusted code during the development process.

+{% Aside %}
-*\*Linux users can manually install packed extensions that are not distributed or signed by Chrome Web Store.*
+Linux users can manually install packed extensions that are not distributed or signed by Chrome Web Store.
+{% endAside %}

 [cws-about]: /docs/webstore/about_webstore
 [cws-enterprise]: /docs/webstore/cws-enterprise